How is Reading taught at St Mary’s?

 Reading Comprehension – Keystage Two

 In Keystage Two, Reading Comprehension is taught to the whole class daily.
 A class text is used and explored through both whole class and focus group teaching.
+The reading characters are used as the main driver of these sessions.
 Children are expected to analyse texts closely in order to be able to:

 Novel Study is a holistic text-led approach to teaching reading and writing skills through the main English Curriculum.
 It is both challenging and encouraging for all children as it is based on providing 1st hand experiences and deep exploration of texts and the themes within them.